MacLemon/CongressChecklist/README.md

 #### Personal medication
 Your personal medication does not belong on the public interwebs for your privacy.
 This is just a reminder to pack it.
 Please do not include your personal medications in pull requests. :-)
-If you need refrigeration for your personal medication, that is possible at the C3 CERT on site.
+If you need refrigeration for your personal medication, that is possible at the [C3 CERT][38]on site.
-Also remember to pack some reserves of your medication.
-Better to have too much than not enough with you ;-)
+Pack some reserves of your medication.
+Better to have too much than not enough with you ;-) Some meds require papers to be allowed legally in some countries, don't forget those to spare yourself unnecessary hassle by authorities. (e.g. medical uses of marihuana)

 ### Clothing
+Come as you are, as a friend

 - At least ONE clean shirt for each day you stay, plus two for traveling to and from congress (nerdy print is always welcome)
 - At least ONE set of clean underwear for each day you stay, plus two for traveling to and from congress (Doesn't necessarily need to be in matching pairs, but that is up to you.)
 - At least ONE pair of clean socks/stockings/tights/overknees for each day you stay, plus two for traveling to and from congress (again, matching pairs optional)